 When you’re writing a headline, don’t fix what isn’t broken.
 Use a copywriting formula.
 Here’s an article covering 4 copywriting formulas that all real estate professionals should use starting today.

 Real estate agents just like you are driving thousands of homeowners from their community to their blogs and Youtube to see their content.
 These views, shares, and likes can be worth thousands or millions of dollars of properties a year when combined with your other marketing and promotion efforts.

-What are the problems you can solve with your specific real estate knowledge?
+What problems can you solve with your specific real estate knowledge?
 Provide information, answer questions, and do it with your own unique voice.
 Put in the work to determine what homeowners in your area are really looking for.
-Create, optimize your content and then promote the heck out of what you create.
+Create, optimize your content, and then promote the heck out of what you create.

 There’s going to be a lot of trial and error.
-Building your reputation won't come overnight.
-But with the right content, promotion, and course-correction, you’ll be lightyears ahead of other realtors marketing content.
+But with the right content, promotion, and course correction, you’ll be lightyears ahead of other real estate agents’ marketing content.